 Nor shall My covenant of peace be removed,”

-Later, Jesus used a Noah analogy to describe the condition of the earth at the time of His return, Christ’s Second Coming.
-Just as in Noah’s time, Jesus’ return will come at a time when wickedness prevails over the earth, and few are ready or interested in receiving Him.
+Centuries after Isaiah, Jesus also used a Noah analogy to describe the condition of the earth at the time of His return, the Second Coming.
+Just as in Noah’s time, Jesus’ return will come when few are ready to receive Him.

-Genesis chapter six tells us that the earth in Noah’s time was corrupt and filled with violence, and Jesus warned His disciples that the hearts of people would be similarly wicked at the time of His return.
+Genesis chapter six tells us that the earth in Noah’s time was corrupt and filled with violence, and Jesus warned His disciples that the hearts of people would be similarly wicked at the time of His return, with lawlessness and coldness towards others commonplace.

-Jesus even wondered if He would find any faith left at all on the earth when the Father decides the time is right to send Jesus back for His elect.
+Jesus even wondered if He would find any faith at all on the earth when the Father decides the time is right to send Jesus back to gather His people.

-Nevertheless, when the Son of Man comes, will He really find faith on the earth?”
-Luke 18:8b NKJV
+8 Nevertheless, when the Son of Man comes, will He really find faith on the earth?”
+Luke 18:8b (NKJV)

-We pray that we will all be ready and about the work of the Father when Jesus returns to bring in His kingdom and to put down suffering, death and evil forever.
+We pray that we will all be ready and about the work of the Father when Jesus returns to bring in His kingdom and to put down suffering, death, and evil forever.
+We look forward to a joyful and peaceful eternal kingdom once the storms of Noah have passed, once and for all.

 Reflection

-Two, God has a tender heart.
+But, God has a tender heart.
 It grieves Him when things go this far.
-His love for us is so great that He ultimately took the burden of punishment Himself on the cross at Calvary, offering forgiveness and salvation to all women and men who would humble themselves to receive Him.
-Once God has extended His love, He promises to never take it away from us.
+His love for us is so great that He took the full burden of punishment upon Himself on the cross at Calvary.
+His forgiveness and salvation is offered to all women and men who would humble themselves to receive Him.
+God has extended His love, and He promises to never take it away from us.